HidekiAI/kakasi/README.md

 $ ./configure CC=/clang64/bin/clang.exe CFLAGS="-Wall -O2" LDFLAGS="-L/clang64/lib" LIBS="-liconv" CPPFLAGS="-I/clang64/include" CPP=/clang64/bin/clang-cpp.exe
 ```

 I cannot push what I have, but if you want to build your own, look in my W.I.P. branch under `WIP/build/mingw` and grab the `configure` script (I think that's all you need).
+Reason why I cannot push it are two reasons:

+- It ONLY works when I open MSYS terminal, when I try it on other MinGW terminal (i.e. Git-for-Windows MSYS terminal), it outputs incorrectly.  `locale` command shows all to be same, so I've no clue what this is (if you know, please let me know)
+- The output creates a "./.libs/kakasi.exe" on the same directory as "./kakasi.exe" which I've no clue what it is, but if the ".libs/kakasi.exe" directory and filename does not exist on same directory as "kakasi.exe", it will just output complete blank line.
+Hence, `$ make install` will not work because it will not copy the `.libs/kakasi.exe` to target `/usr/bin` directory.
+I've done quick research on what this `.libs/` artifacts are, but I'm not able to get a concrete answer (if you know what it is, please let me know, I need help getting `make install` to work again)

 ~ PEACE!